RobJacobson/ferryjoy-client-new/plan.md

 # WSF Schedule API Implementation Plan

 ## Overview
 This plan implements all 19 endpoints from the WSF Schedule API documentation, organized by functionality with proper caching strategies and consolidated folder structure.
+The implementation uses a comprehensive type system with `JsonValue`, `JsonX`, and generic types for type safety.

 ## API Endpoints Analysis